Slice 1Created with Sketch.

 Honorary Degree Committee

-The Honorary Degree Committee will be comprised of the following:
+The Honorary Degree Committee will be comprised of a minimum of the following:

 • Lead commencement planner (co-chair)